-But did you know that other utensils are OK?
-If you're planning a picnic directly from the plane, don't hesitate to bring metal or plastic forks and spoons.
-On its website, the TSA states that toy guns must be packed in checked baggage, but some of them may also be allowed in carry-on baggage.
+Other utensils such as metal or plastic forks and spoons are also allowed in both carry-on and checked baggage.
+Toy guns must be packed in checked baggage, but some of them may also be allowed in carry-on baggage.
 The TCCA, which controls airlines operating within Canada, allows knives with blades smaller than 6 cm (2.4 in) to be in carry-on baggage, and all other types of knives must be packed inside checked baggage.
 Sprays cannot go under the plane, and standard-size cooking spray doesn't fit in the liquid bag either.